MelGalera/Survival-Analysis-with-R/index.md

 **Model 3 - Stratified model**

+This model fits a Cox regression model that attempts to resolve the violation of proportionality assumption of Model 1 by stratification, i.e., splitting the data of violating covariates (`age.group` and `pgr`) into groups termed strata.

     ## Call:
     ## coxph(formula = Surv(dtime, death) ~ strata(age.group) + nodes.group +
     ##     strata(pgr) + size + gradeF + menoF + hormonF + recurF, data = cancer_df)